Chapter 3. Admin Console

 3.1.
 The Master Realm

-When you boot Red Hat Single Sign-On for the first time a pre-defined realm is created for you.
-This initial realm is called the master realm and is the king of all realms.
-Admins in this realm have permissions to view and manage any other realm created on the server instance.
-When you define your initial admin account, you are creating an account in the master realm.
-Your initial login to the admin console will also be through the master realm.
+When you boot Red Hat Single Sign-On for the first time Red Hat Single Sign-On creates a pre-defined realm for you.
+This initial realm is the master realm.
+It is the highest level in the hierarchy of realms.
+Admin accounts in this realm have permissions to view and manage any other realm created on the server instance.
+When you define your initial admin account, you create an account in the master realm.
+Your initial login to the admin console will also be via the master realm.

-It is recommended that you do not use the master realm to manage the users and applications in your organization.
-Keep the master realm as a place for super admins to create and manage the realms in your system.
-This keeps things clean and organized.
+We recommend that you do not use the master realm to manage the users and applications in your organization.
+Reserve use of the master realm for super admins to create and manage the realms in your system.
+Following this security model helps prevent accidental changes and follows the tradition of permitting user accounts access to only those privileges and powers necessary for the successful completion of their current task.

 3.2.
 Create a New Realm